Chern classes of linear submanifolds with application to spaces of k-differentials and ball quotients: The closure of linear submanifolds

 We now determine the multiplicities of the push-pull procedure.
 Recall from \autoref{sec:prongmatchings} the definition of $\ell_{\Gamma,j} = \ell_{\delta_j(\Gamma)}$ for $j\in \bZ_{\geq 1}$.

-\begin{prop} For a fixed $\Delta \in \LG_1(\cH_\Gamma^{[i]})$, the divisor classes of $D^\cH_{\widetilde{\Delta}}$ and the clutching of $D^\cH_\Delta$ are related by \be \frac{|\Aut_\cH(\widetilde{\Delta})|} {|\Aut_{\cH^{[i]}_\Gamma}(\Delta)| |\Aut_\cH(\Gamma)|} \cdot c_{\Gamma,\cH}^* [D^\cH_{\widetilde{\Delta}}] \= \frac{\ell_{{\Delta}}}{\ell_{\widetilde{\Delta},-i+1}} \cdot p_{\Gamma,\cH}^{[i],*} [D^\cH_\Delta]\,. \ee in $\CH^1(D_\Gamma^s)$ and consequently by \be \frac{|\Aut_\cH(\widetilde{\Delta})|}{|\Aut_\cH(\Gamma)|} \cdot \ell_{\widetilde{\Delta},-i+1} \cdot [D^\cH_{\widetilde{\Delta}}] \= \frac{|\Aut_{\cH^{[i]}_\Gamma}(\Delta)|}{\deg(c_{\Gamma,\cH})} \cdot \ell_\Delta \cdot \,c_{\Gamma,\cH,*} \bigl(p_{\Gamma,\cH}^{[i],*} [D^\cH_\Delta]\bigr) \ee in $\CH^1(D_\Gamma)$. \end{prop}
+\begin{prop} For a fixed $\Delta^+ \in \LG_1^+(\cH_\Gamma^{[i]})$, the divisor classes of $D^\cH_{\widetilde{\Delta}^+}$ and the clutching of $D^\cH_{\Delta^+}$ are related by \be \frac{|\Aut_\cH(\widetilde{\Delta}^+)|} {|\Aut_{\cH^{[i]}_{\Gamma^+}}(\Delta^+)| |\Aut_\cH(\Gamma^+)|} \cdot c_{\Gamma^+,\cH}^* [D^\cH_{\widetilde{\Delta}^+}] \= \frac{\ell_{{\Delta}}}{\ell_{\widetilde{\Delta},-i+1}} \cdot p_{\Gamma^+,\cH}^{[i],*} [D^\cH_{\Delta^+}]\,. \ee in $\CH^1(\cH_{\Gamma^+}^s)$ and consequently by \be \frac{|\Aut_\cH(\widetilde{\Delta}^+)|}{|\Aut_\cH(\Gamma^+)|} \cdot \ell_{\widetilde{\Delta},-i+1} \cdot [D^\cH_{\widetilde{\Delta}^+}] \= \frac{|\Aut_{\cH^{[i]}_{\Gamma^+}}(\Delta^+)|}{\deg(c_{\Gamma^+,\cH})} \cdot \ell_\Delta \cdot \,c_{\Gamma^+,\cH,*} \bigl(p_{\Gamma,\cH}^{[i],*} [D^\cH_{\Delta^+}]\bigr) \ee in $\CH^1(D_{\Gamma^+})$. \end{prop}

-Here~\eqref{eq:Dcomparison} is used later for the proofs of the main theorems while~\eqref{eq:Dcomparison2} is implemented in \texttt{diffstrata} for the special case of $k$-differentials to compute the pull-back of tautological classes from $D_{\Delta}^\cH$ to $D_{\wt\Delta}^\cH$, see also \autoref{sec:kdiff}.
+Here~\eqref{eq:Dcomparison} is used later for the proofs of the main theorems while~\eqref{eq:Dcomparison2} is implemented in \texttt{diffstrata} for the special case of $k$-differentials to compute the pull-back of tautological classes from $D_{\Delta^+}^\cH$ to $D_{\wt\Delta^+}^\cH$, see also \autoref{sec:kdiff}.

-\begin{proof} The proof is similar to the one of \cite[Proposition~4.7]{CMZeuler} and works by comparing the ramification orders of the maps $c_{\Gamma,\cH}^{\widetilde{\Delta}}$ and $p_{\Gamma,\cH}^{\widetilde{\Delta}}$.
-The main difference to the original proof is only that the automorphism factors appearing in the clutching morphisms are the ones fixing $\cH$. \end{proof}
+\begin{proof} The proof is similar to the one of \cite[Proposition~4.7]{CMZeuler} and works by comparing the ramification orders of the maps $c_{\Gamma^+,\cH}^{\widetilde{\Delta}^+}$ and $p_{\Gamma^+,\cH}^{\widetilde{\Delta}^+}$.
+The main difference to the original proof is only that the automorphism factors appearing in the clutching morphisms are the ones fixing irreducible components of $\cH$. \end{proof}